Rene Reinert has made a successful return to the FIA ETRC in 2018 after a years absence...

-Home fans will be hoping that local hero and current FIA ETRC Champion, Norbert Kiss who won at his home track in both 2014 and 2015, will be able to reprise those performances in 2017.
+Home fans will be hoping that local hero, Norbert Kiss who won at his home track in both 2014 and 2015, will be able to reprise those performances in 2017.

 Followers of the championship will also be keen to see how new driver, Ryan Smith, does for Norbi’s former team, the Hungarian outfit OXXO Energy Racing Team.
 There is no doubt that Ryan is a hard charger which has bagged him some great results and plaudits, but has also lead to a couple of incidents with other drivers.
 Whatever happens he is certainly one to watch over the weekend.